 Monitoring and surveillance activities by Canada against illicit maritime activities including ship-to-ship transfers

-(Source: Ministry of National Defense of Canada)
+(Source: Department of National Defence of Canada)